Raising Steam In No. 6

 - A brief history of it;

-- A description of the overhaul that has been started; and
+- A description of the overhaul that had been started; and

-- An explanation of what is now needed to finish this overhaul, and why we have needed to set up an appeal for funds.
+- An explanation of what was needed to finish this overhaul, and why we had needed to set up an appeal for funds.

-A separate page contains the following information about this appeal.
+A separate page contains the following information about this appeal, which is now closed.

 - The current progress with the overhaul project;

 - What work still needs to be done;